modelica/MAP-LIB_ProjectRules/MAP-LIB_ProjectRules.md

         transfer contract has to be signed between the contributor(s) and the MA or the contributor(s) assigns an appropriate license to the MA.
 In this contract the initial Library Officers might be defined.
-Once available, the MA Contributor License Agreement (CLA) has to be signed by all contributors.
+For future contributions a Contributor License Agreement (CLA) has to be signed by all contributors.

     b.
 New Library Officers can be assigned by the Project Members for the same library/sublibrary, with a [qualified majority](#52-voting)